stockmouton/stockmouton.github.io/articles/hyperinflation.md

 ### Bonds
-When you invest in bonds, things are very different.
-First, bonds are not only issued from corporations but also municipals, states and governments.
-Second, a bond is issued with more properties than stocks:
+Bonds[^1] are very different as they represent a piece of a bigger loan contract.
+A bond is one piece of the loan.
+This allows many investors to lend money to one company/state.

+As a contract, it is issued with more much properties than stocks (which can be represented by just one number, the price):

 - The face value: the original price at which the bond is issued
 - The coupon rate (interest rate): Annual percentage of the face value paid to the bondholder.
 Can be fixed or variable.
 - Maturity date: the date at which the amount of borrowed money (Called "the principal" = the face value) is given back to the bondholder.
+- The amount of bonds

-Bonds are interesting because they lower the risk of losing money.
-Let's say one buys some bonds when they are issued:
+Bonds are interesting because they lower the risk of losing money as long as the probability of being reimbursed is high.
+Let's say one buys some bonds on the primary market:

 - One pays the face value of the bonds to acquire them.
 - One then receives a fixed-income equal to the coupon annual payment every year.
-- One gets back its money at the maturity date.
+- One gets back the principal at the maturity date.

-This is the exact dynamic of a loan.
-When one lends money, one expects to be fully reimbursed by the end of the loan and receive a little extra in the meantime.
+As you can see, as long as you expect the borrower to be able to reimburse you, you are sure to make money in the meantime.
+This is alos why they are called "fix income".

-#### What happens after bonds are issued?
+#### What happens on the secondary market?
-After bonds are issued, they end up on the bond market where their price is subject to the usual market forces.
-Bonds are competing with eachother and more generally with other assets which means that their current price is not fixed and can fluctuate: this is why we give a different name to the price of the bond when it is issued (the face value).
+After bonds are issued, their price is subject to the usual market forces.
+Their current price is not fixed and can fluctuate: this is also why the face value is called "face value" and not just "the price".
+This is also why it is written on the bond: if you want to buy a bond on the secondary market, you must know the face value to know how much you'll get back at maturity.

-Now, because all the properties of the bonds are fixed (face value, coupon's rate and maturity date), but its price remains dynamic, it introduces a new notion: the yield.
+Now, because all the properties of the bonds are fixed (face value, coupon's rate, maturity date and quantity) and its price remains dynamic, it introduces a new notion: the yield.

 The bond yield can be seen as its dynamic interest rate and is calculated relatively to its current price:

 $$ \text{bond yield} = \frac{\text{annual coupon payment}}{\text{current bond price}}$$

+<sub>*Sidenote: Note that by definition, the yield is inversely linked to the bond price: if the yield increase, the bond price decrease and vice-versa.*</sub>

 As a quick example, a bond with a face value of $\text{\$1000}$ with a fixed coupon's rate of 5% per year leads to a total coupon annual payment of $\text{\$50}$. if the price of the bonds decrease to $\text{\$900}$ the yield is now $\frac{50}{900} = 0.55 = 5.5\%$ which is higher than the original coupon's rate and makes the bond more interesting.

 Not only one would buy that bond at a lower price, but one would also receives a higher annual interest rate relative to its investment.
-Also, if one would keep it until maturity date, one would still receive the full face value (which is still $1000 and which increase even more the yield at amturity).
+Also, if one would keep it until maturity date, one would still receive the full face value (which is still $1000 and which increase even more the yield at maturity).

-> Sidenote: *Note that by definition, the yield is inversely linked to the bond price: if the yield increase, the bond price decrease and vice-versa.*

 Bonds yields are a good measure for investors because you can compare it directly to the inflation rate or your expected inflation rate for the period of time you want to hold onto it.
 This means that the current inflation rate has a direct impact on bonds yield: Outside of any external intervention, supply and demands on bonds should move their price such that their yield satisify the following: